-Within the ML approach one considers the likelihood ratio $\Lambda[x;\btheta]$ which is a function of the data $x$ and the parameters $\btheta$ of the gravitational-wave signal we are looking for.
-ML detection of the signal relies on the computation of $\Lambda[x;\btheta]$ maximized over all possible values of the parameters $\btheta$ and comparing this maximum with a threshold.
-In the case of directed or all-sky searches the unknown parameters $\btheta$ can be divided into two groups, $\btheta=(\mathbf{A},\bxi)$.
-The first group $\mathbf{A}$ consists of four \emph{extrinsic} (or \emph{amplitude}) parameters: an overall amplitude of the waveform, its initial phase, the polarization angle of the wave, and the inclination angle of the star's rotation axis with respect to the line of sight.
-The second group $\bxi$ contains \emph{intrinsic} (or \emph{phase}) parameters: the frequency of the wave, the spindown parameters, and the two more parameters depending on the position of the gravitational-wave source in the sky (they are known in the case of directed searches).
-Maximization of the $\Lambda$ with respect to amplitude parameters $\mathbf{A}$ can be done analytically by solving the set of equations $\partial\Lambda/\partial\mathbf{A}=0$; their solution with respect to $\mathbf{A}$ defines the ML estimators $\hat{\mathbf{A}}=\hat{\mathbf{A}}[x;\bxi]$ of the parameters $\mathbf{A}$.
-Then the \textit{$\F$-statistic} is defined as the logarithm of the likelihood ratio $\Lambda$ after replacing in $\Lambda$ the amplitude parameters $\mathbf{A}$ by their ML estimators $\hat{\mathbf{A}}$: $\F[x;\bxi]:=\ln\Lambda[x;\hat{\mathbf{A}}[x;\bxi],\bxi]$.
+The ML detection of the gravitational-wave signal with unknown parameters $\btheta$ relies on maximization of the likelihood ratio $\Lambda[x;\btheta]$ (which depends on the data $x$) with respect to the parameters $\btheta$ and comparing this maximum with a threshold.
+In the case of directed or all-sky searches the parameters $\btheta$ form two groups, $\btheta=(\mathbf{A},\bxi)$.
+There are four \emph{extrinsic} (sometimes called, not very precisely, \emph{amplitude}) parameters $\mathbf{A}$: an overall amplitude and initial phase of the waveform, the polarization angle of the wave and the inclination angle (of the star's rotation axis with respect to the line of sight). \emph{Intrinsic} (also called \emph{phase}) parameters $\bxi$ consist of the frequency of the wave, the spindown parameters, and the two more parameters depending on the position of the gravitational-wave source in the sky (they are known in the case of directed searches).
+Maximization of the $\Lambda$ with respect to parameters $\mathbf{A}$ is done analytically by solving equations $\partial\Lambda/\partial\mathbf{A}=0$; their solution with respect to $\mathbf{A}$ defines the ML estimators $\hat{\mathbf{A}}=\hat{\mathbf{A}}[x;\bxi]$ of the parameters $\mathbf{A}$.
+Then the \textit{$\F$-statistic} is defined as the logarithm of the likelihood ratio $\Lambda$ in which the amplitude parameters $\mathbf{A}$ are replaced by their ML estimators $\hat{\mathbf{A}}$: $\F[x;\bxi]:=\ln\Lambda[x;\hat{\mathbf{A}}[x;\bxi],\bxi]$.